video card

 table 3.
 VGA requirements.

-There are some problems that will need to be overcome to be able to implement VGA.
+Some problems will need to be overcome to be able to implement VGA.
 The first is the VGA signal timing.
 To keep each frame in time, there is a signal timing that needs to be adhered to.
-What signal timing is required is dependent on the resolution and refresh rate and in term is a function of the pixel frequency.
+What signal timing is required is dependent on the resolution and refresh rate and in turn, it is a function of the pixel frequency.
 The required pixel frequency is 25.175MHz.
 There are a number of ways of generating this, I will use a crystal oscillator.

 I need to design a circuit that takes the 25.175 MHz pixel frequency and uses it to generate a horizontal sync and a horizontal blanking pulse.